Town of Pine Knoll Shores to host its 16th Annual Kayak for the Warriors

-The Warrior Trophy is awarded to the paddler or team who brings in the most donations.
+The Warrior Trophy is awarded to the paddler or team that brings in the most donations.

 For those preferring to stay on land while supporting local veterans, military members and families, lunch is available for $10 per person or $15 per family.